 - Find follow-up care, resources or assist with discharge planning

-- Provide a review of written records
+- Review of written records

 - Provide clinical supervision